MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/quickstart-schedule-work-order.md

 Select your environment that has Field Service installed.
 Select **Settings** > **Users + permissions** > **Users**.

-Add the two users you created that have Field Service licenses or trial licenses.
+Add the two users you created if they are not already added.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of the Power Platform admin center, showing the new users.](./media/quickstart-ppac-users-add.png)